The DeVlieg Foundation Fellowships Application Procedures

 The DeVlieg Foundation has generously provided support for graduate students pursuing research in engineering, wildlife, and biology at Michigan Tech.
 Pending availability of funds, support at the doctoral or master's level will be offered.

 For 2016, two fellowships at the doctoral level offering stipend plus one-credit of tuition for summer 2016 will be offered.
-Future support is dependant upon availability of funds.
+Future support is dependent upon availability of funds.

 Students are eligible if all of the following criteria are met: